Major flooding in Cornwall after river reaches highest recorded level | ITV News

 Major flooding in Cornwall after river reaches highest recorded level

-Eighteen people have been evacuated from their caravans in Cornwall due to major flooding, after a river running through Cornwall into Plymouth reached the highest recorded level.
+Eighteen people have been forced to leave their caravans in Cornwall due to major flooding, after a river running through Cornwall into Plymouth reached the highest recorded level.

 Crews from Cornwall Fire and Rescue Service were called to severe flooding in Notter Bridge in Saltash in the early hours this morning (Saturday 19 December).